David I. Walsh: Personal life and death

 A bronze statue of him by Joseph Coletti was erected near the Music Oval on Boston's Charles River Esplanade in 1954.
-It bears the motto: "non sibi sed patriae", a tribute to his service to the U.S. Navy while in the Senate.
-Walsh's alma mater, Holy Cross, awards an annual scholarship in his name.
+It bears the motto: "non sibi sed patriae", a tribute to his service to the U.S. Navy while in the Senate.Irish Heritage Trail, Boston Walsh's alma mater, Holy Cross, awards an annual scholarship in his name.